eloylp/pyddsclient/CONTRIBUTING.md

 ## Git flow
 The project git flow is based on a traditional merge flow with two main branches protected, master and develop.
 On a regular contribution flow yo will fork this repo. [this link](http://nvie.com/posts/a-successful-git-branching-model/) provides a detailed idea.
 Commits must be atomic, wrapping small and separate functionalities.
+Dont worry about the length of commit message, its prefered.

 ## Continous Integration (CI)
 Using Travis CI .
 See .travis.yml file.
 Its a requirement to pass all tests before merge.